cbonoz/salespage/README.md

 ### Technologies used

 - IPFS/Filecoin (Hosting and sharing of assets): IPFS and Filecoin are the primary drivers making Salespage possible.
-Using web3.storage, a storefront or product page creator can host a distributed menu or catalog of items available for purchase with cryptocurrency.
+Using web3.storage, a storefront or product page creator can host a distributed restaurant menu.
+The images are pulled down every time a Point of Sale page is rendered on a device using IPFS addressing.
-- Polygon: Smart contract 'Salespage' representing a unique store front.
+- Polygon: Smart contract 'Salespage' (see contracts folder) representing a unique store front.
+Each deployed restaurant/retail page gets a distinct smart contract that emits an event whenever a customer completes a purchase.
 - Ceramic: Used for storefront metadata storage and retrieval using streams (community node: https://developers.ceramic.network/run/nodes/community-nodes/).
 When a product page is accessed, a ceramic stream with the streamId of the page cid is opened and the metadata is rendered with the products from IPFS.
+Ceramic is invoked when the Salespage contract is first deployed and when the data is retried on Point of sales page render.
-- NFTPort: NFT receipt after purchase.
+- NFTPort: After payment is completed on Polygon, NFTPort generates a receipt that contains information about the items purchased, the name of the merchant, and ties it to the payer's address.
 - Covalent: Transaction history against each Salespage.
 Query the events and transaction receipts generated on a contract url.
+Covalent enables a reporting system of merchant success (and failure) by aggregating customer purchase transactions and categorizing them by outbound (payable) or inbound (receivable).
-- Spheron: Application hosting for both the business and customer.
+- Spheron: Hosted on IPFS and Arweav, spheron Application hosting for both the business and customer.
+App demo url available here: https://salespage-ekhr49.spheron.app/

 ### Architecture Diagram